Transportation Economic Trends

 Productivity measures answer important questions about the performance of the transportation sector.
 This page discusses labor productivity.
 Data and discussion about total factor productivity are also available.

-- Warehousing's labor productivity peaked in 2012 and has been decreasing for the last seven years due to the faster increase in labor hours than real gross output.
-The 2021 labor productivity index level for warehousing was at the 2005-2006 level.
+- Warehousing's labor productivity peaked in 2012 and has been decreasing for the last decade due to the faster increase in labor hours than real gross output.
+The 2022 labor productivity index level for warehousing was at the 2001-2002 level.

 Labor Productivity